-With an opportunity to recreate the shell of the structure, critical energy moves were proposed.
-Rainscreen cladding with exterior insulation at the walls provides several benefits.
-It allows the wall cladding to dry, reduces energy leaks and allows the mechanical system to be right-sized.
+For example, rainscreen cladding with exterior insulation at the walls provides several benefits.
+It allows the wall cladding to dry as well as reduces energy leaks.
+And it allows the mechanical system to be right-sized.
 At the roof, this strategy starts to look foreign as it inflates the roof edge beyond the expected traditional lines.
-So, rigid insulation was sprayed just underneath the roof deck.
-This supported insulating the entirety of the building volume and prevented some of the leaky spots associated with traditional construction while providing traditional exposed wood-framed eaves.
+However, foam insulation, sprayed just underneath the roof deck, solves the problem.
+Furthermore, this insulating supports the entirety of the building volume.
+It also prevents some of the leaky spots associated with traditional construction while providing traditional exposed wood-framed eaves.

 A heavy 9/4 (two-inch) window trim suggests traditionally built solid wood windows.

 However, the windows are actually modern insulated casements with simulated cottage-style divided lights.
-The shingle flare detail was extended to each window creating a natural drip that tucked up under the siding as it rose on the wall.
+The shingle flare detail extends to each window, creating a natural drip that tucks up under the siding.

 The revamped layout supports a large, luxurious kitchen.
-The traditional aesthetic is reinforced with painted flush-inset, recessed panel cabinets and crown mouldings.
-The granite counters, stainless steel appliances and polished nickel fixtures add subtle contrast and a touch of shine.
+Granite counters, stainless steel appliances and polished nickel fixtures add a touch of shine.
+Painted cabinets and crown mouldings complete the look.

 The Clayhaus tile backsplash is a tapestry of soothing blues and greens, the client’s favorite collection of colors.